mitradranirban/mypysky/Readme.md

 ## Player control

-Press 'a' or Left arrow to go left
+Press 'a' or Left arrow or touch '<' to go left

-Press 'd' or Right Arrow to go right
+Press 'd' or Right Arrow or touch '>' to go right

-Press 'w' or Up arrow to jump
+Press 'w' or Up arrow or touch "^" to jump

+Press 'q' to quit

+## Scoring

 Collect candles to increase scores